Christelle74/PhilippeChristelle_P14_HRNet/hrnet/README.md

 ## Installing the app

+**1- BackEnd :**
-- Forke and clone the repository :
+  - Forke and clone the repository : `https://github.com/Christelle74/Server_P14_HRnet`
   - Run the `npm` command will allow you to install the dependencies

-**1- BackEnd :**
-  - run mongo on your computer
+  - Run mongoDB on your computer
-  - then on VSCode, open the terminal
-  - run `cd backEnd`,
+  - Run `npm start`,
-  - then run the npm start command that will allow you to see datas on http://localhost:3001/employees
+  - This command will allow you to see datas on http://localhost:5000/employees

 **2- FrontEnd :**
+  - Forke and clone the repository : `https://github.com/Christelle74/PhilippeChristelle_P14_HRNet`
-  - open a new terminal
+  - Open a new terminal
-  - run `cd hrnet`
+  - Run `cd hrnet`
-  - then run the `npm start` command that will allow you to run the application on http://localhost:3000
+  - Then run the `npm start` command that will allow you to run the application on http://localhost:3000

 ## Author